aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 	<img src="../images/module_02/create_code_editor_space.png" alt="Create Code Editor space" width="500px" />

-3. A new page shows the settings for the new JupyterLab space you created.
+3. A new page shows the settings for the new Code Editor space you created.
 Wait for a few seconds until the **Run space** button becomes active.
 Then run the space.

 	<img src="../images/module_02/run_space.png" alt="Run Code Editor space" width="700px" />